MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L11_Enable_Dynamic_Configuration_and_Feature_Flags.md

 1. Click **Apply** then go back to your website and refresh the page.
 1. You should see your new message instead of the old default value.

-Congratulations!
-In this task, you tested the **Configuration explorer** in Azure App Configuration.

 #### Task 5: Test the Feature Flag

 Let's continue to test the Feature manager.